Skimping on olive oil

 Consuming a diet high in saturated fats

 Lisovskaya Natalia/Shutterstock You already know a nutritional, well-balanced diet is essential to your heart and weight.
-But food’s benefits for the mind—like these brain boosters—are sometimes overlooked.
+But food’s benefits for the mind are sometimes overlooked.
 “The brain needs healthy fats, lean proteins, vitamins and minerals to function properly,” says Howard Fillit, MD, founding executive director and chief scientist of the Alzheimer’s Drug Discovery Foundation (ADDF) and the ADDF’s Cognitive Vitality Program.
 Also, research shows that people who have a diet high in saturated fats, such as canola oil, are more likely to develop dementia.
 The best nutrition you can give your brain is a diet full of fruits, vegetables, nuts, and grains.
 Replace butter with healthy fats, such as olive oil, and limit your intake of red meat, instead opting for other lean protein sources including chicken and fish.